StiviiK/azctx/README.md

 Flags:
   -c, --current   Display the current active subscription -h, --help      help for azctx
-  -r, --refresh   Re-Authenticate and refresh the subscriptions
+  -r, --refresh   Re-Authenticate and refresh the subscriptions.
+                        Deprecated.
+Please use azctx login instead.

 Use "azctx [command] --help" for more information about a command.
 ```